EOSLaoMao/BankofStaked-CE/rc/bankofstaked.setplan_rc.md

 * `is_free` (if plan is free or not. for free plan, an auto refund will happen once order placed)

 ### Intent
 INTENT.
-The main purpose of this action is to add a plan to plan table.
+The purpose of this action is to add a plan to plan table.

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.